Rong-qian/smdt/README.md

 It consists of several python and labview applications that act as stations in our lab, which each record data on tubes.
 Recording the data and storing it is handled by the sMDT python package.

+NOTICE: This git branch is for short tubes installed in mini chamber.
+Please turn to other branch for normal tubes

 Structure
 --------
 Here are the important components of the computer systems at the lab.